 It's that time of year for spring cleaning and de-cluttering your home.
-And with Earth Day coming up, you can help the planet while at it!
-According to The World Counts, over 14 million tons of electronic waste has been thrown out worldwide- just in the first few months of 2021.
+And with Earth Day just around the corner, you can help the planet while you're at it!
+According to The World Counts, over 13 million tons of electronic waste has been thrown out worldwide- just in the first few months of 2022.
 Do you have a bag full of old cell phones, batteries, or smart devices from 5 years ago?
 An old TV or printer that has been collecting dust in the back of your garage?
-We are providing tips on how to recycle those properly and how to become more eco-friendly with future electronics.
+We are providing tips on how to recycle those properly and how to become more eco-friendly with future electronics (like the Nest Thermostat that is $100 off until May 1, 2022 in our stores!)

 Where to locally recycle electronics